digitalocean-labs/terraform-vault-github-oidc/DEVELOPMENT.md

 The general strategy of the tests is to verify the correct configuration of HashiCorp Vault for this OIDC use case with GitHub, thus ensuring the root module is functionally correct.

+To streamline the testing that occurs in pull requests, this repo builds a weekly Droplet snapshot made up of a base Ubuntu image with Vault pre-installed and ready for configuration.
+This increases stability in PRs as well.
+In the event of a build failure, PR reviews will continue testing against the last successfully generated snapshot.

 ### Test Environment

 Given the module binds GitHub OIDC authentication, the test environment must run on a GitHub Actions workflow.